awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.PerfInsights.md

 ### Performance Insights with Aurora MySQL and parallel query turned on<a name="Feature.PerfInsights.regions.amy.pqoff"></a>

-Following are the supported engines and Region availability for Performance Insights with Aurora MySQL and parallel query turned on\.
+The following Regions and engine versions are available for Performance Insights with Aurora MySQL and parallel query turned on\.

 | Region | Aurora MySQL version 3 | Aurora MySQL version 2 |